fatyogi/epever-upower-tracer/README.md

 	`* * * * *  cd /home/pi/epever-upower-tracer && python3 logtracer.py > /dev/null`

-4. you can add another line if you want it every half a minute:
+4. unfortunately, cron does not understand seconds, however you can add another line if you want it ran every half a minute:

 	`* * * * *  cd /home/pi/epever-upower-tracer && sleep 30 && python logtracer.py > /dev/null`

-6. if you need the statistical values (such as the energy accumulated/generated today, over last month, year and in total) you should add another logger into cron, and this logger DOES NOT have to run every minute.
-For example, here we have the Statistics logger running every hour:
+6. if you need the statistical values, such as the energy accumulated/generated today, over last month, year and in total, you must add another logger into cron.
+This logger DOES NOT have to run every minute.
+For example, here we have the Statistics logger running every half an hour:

-   	`0 * * * *  cd /home/pi/epever-upower-tracer && ./logtracerstats.py > /dev/null`
+   	`0,30 * * * *  cd /home/pi/epever-upower-tracer && ./logtracerstats.py > /dev/null`

-If your logger is set to run every minute - then expect the graphs being up to a minute out of date.
+If your logger is set to run every minute - then expect the relevant graphs being up to a minute out of date.
 Work out your required update period for yourself and update crontab as necessary.

 Configuration